'Over-friendly' seal Spearmint taken to rehab

 "This poor seal is an example of what happens when humans feed and habituate a wild animal.
 The animal is the one who suffers."

-In early April, Spearmint was found in the village of Cawsand, after she left the beach and wandered up the road.
+In early April, Spearmint was found in the village of Cawsand after she left the beach and wandered up the road.

 People in Cawsand created a barricade to stop the seal from going on to the roads, however, Rame Wildlife Rescue Network said the seal persisted in climbing on boats and eventually managed to get across.

-The seal was found wandering around the neighbouring village of Kingsand a couple of days later, making the seal's presence "untenable" the BDMLR said.
+The seal was found wandering around the neighbouring village of Kingsand a couple of days later, making the seal's presence "untenable", the BDMLR said.

-On 7 April the seal was caught at Firestone Bay, Plymouth, by the BDMLR and returned to rehabilitation at the RSPCA West Hatch Animal Centre in Taunton, Somerset.
+On 7 April the seal was caught at Firestone Bay, Plymouth, by the BDMLR and "returned to rehabilitation" at the RSPCA West Hatch Animal Centre in Taunton, Somerset.

+The RSPCA said she was brought to the centre because of "concerns for her welfare".

+It said she was not eating and had problems with one of her ears.

 A spokesperson from the BDMLR said: "Spearmint's behaviour had sadly been affected by people feeding her in the wild, resulting in her becoming over-friendly.